davehewy/ansible-owasp-top-10-aws-waf-conditions/README.md

 Just taking the time to contribute this up.
 Since I could not find a source for the ansible owasp top 10 waf conditions myself.

-Mostly lifted from the rules found here - https://github.com/aws-samples/aws-waf-sample/blob/master/waf-owasp-top-10/owasp_10_base.yml
+Mostly lifted & converted from the rules found here - https://github.com/aws-samples/aws-waf-sample/blob/master/waf-owasp-top-10/owasp_10_base.yml

 Example usage: